 What Kinds of Damages May I Claim for Car Accident Injuries?

 There are several types of damages you may claim in a personal injury lawsuit if you have sustained car accident injuries.
-Claims for medical expenses are chief among these, but you may also claim damages for lost wages or diminished employment opportunities; pain and suffering; or loss of affection (also called "loss of consortium").
-This article focuses on the basic types of damages that someone injured in a car accident may want to consider, but you may also want to speak with a car accident lawyer before filing a claim.
+Claims for medical expenses are chief among these, but you may also claim damages for lost wages or diminished employment opportunities, pain and suffering, or loss of affection (also called "loss of consortium").
+This article focuses on the basic types of damages that someone injured in a car accident may want to consider seeking.

-Medical expenses arising from a car accident may include (but are not limited to) any of the following:
+Medical expenses arising from a car accident may include (but aren’t limited to) any of the following: